 The Plan consists of five main chapters.
 The first main chapter is the Process Chapter, which describes the public input process.
-After more comment is received during the public comment period, the Process Chapter will be updated prior to submission of the final Plan to HUD.
 The second chapter is the Needs Assessment, which outlines levels of relative need in the areas of affordable housing, homelessness, special needs populations, and community development.
 Information was gathered through consultation with local agencies, public outreach, and demographic and economic datasets.
 The third chapter, Market Analysis, focuses on economic forces, as well as the current condition and availability of housing and community development resources.
 The research-heavy Needs Assessment and Market Analysis chapters form the basis of the fourth chapter, the Strategic Plan, which details how the State will address its priority needs over a five-year period.
 The strategies reflect the condition of the market, expected availability of funds, and local capacity to administer the Plan.
 The Strategic Plan is used as a basis for the final chapter: the One Year Action Plan, which will be updated annually.